DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section14_SecurityAndCompliance/notes.md

     - Hardware, software, facilities, network, etc, everything running the AWS's services
     - Also responsible for managed services like S3, DynamoDB and many others
 - Customer's responsibility: Security **in** the cloud
-    - For an EC2 instance, the customer is responsible for the management of the gues OS (including patches and updates), firewall & network config, IAM, etc
+    - For an EC2 instance, the customer is responsible for the management of the guest OS (including patches and updates), firewall & network config, IAM, etc

 #### Example: RDS
-AWS's responsbility:
+AWS's responsibility:
     - Manage the underlying EC2 instance with no SSH access for you
     - Automated DB patching
     - Automated OS patching
     - Audit the underlying instance, disks & guarantee it functions
-- Your responsability:
+- Your responsibility:
     - Check the ports / IP / security groups in the DB's SG
     - In-database user creation and permissions
     - Creating a databasw with or without public access